I had a fight with Siri today.

 But that was way back in the 20th century; things have gotten better now, right?
-Just last year, I spent three weeks working on a thirty-minute video, including all sorts of special effects, for an awards program.
+Recently, I spent three weeks working on a thirty-minute video, including all sorts of special effects, for an awards program.
 The day before the presentation, I opened it up to burn the DVD.
 All I had was a blank screen.

 The entire thing was gone.

 My home safe?
 Forget jewelry.
 Mine is filled with disks and files and drives of all those backups.